-Like nouns, articles come in two flavors: definite articles and indefinite articles.
-And just like the two types of nouns, the type of article you use depends on how specific you need to be about the thing you’re discussing.
+Articles come in two flavors: definite articles and indefinite articles.
+And similarly to the two types of nouns, the type of article you use depends on how specific you need to be about the thing you’re discussing.

-See how the implication is gone and you’re asking a much more general question?
+See how the implication that you’re referring back to something specific is gone, and you’re asking a more general question?

 Figuring out parts of speech

 Sometimes, it’s not easy to tell which part of speech a word is.
-Here are a few easy “hacks” to quickly figure out what part of speech you’re dealing with:
+Here are a few easy hacks for quickly figuring out what part of speech you’re dealing with:

 And if you’re ever really stumped, just look the word up.
-Dictionaries typically list the part of speech a word fits in its entry, and if it fits more than one part of speech, both are listed with examples.
+Dictionaries typically list a word’s part of speech in its entry, and if it has multiple forms with different parts of speech, they are all listed, with examples.

-When a word is two different kinds of speech
+When a word can be different parts of speech

-Just like Y is sometimes a vowel but sometimes a consonant, there are words that are sometimes one part of speech and other times another.
+Just like y is sometimes a vowel and sometimes a consonant, there are words that are sometimes one part of speech and other times another.
 Here are a few examples:

-And sometimes, words evolve to fit into new parts of speech.
-One recent example is the word “adult.”
+And sometimes, words evolve to add forms that are new parts of speech.
+One recent example is the word adult.
 Before the 2010s, adult was primarily a noun that referred to a fully grown person.
 It could also be used as an adjective to refer to specific types of media, like adult contemporary music.
 But then, at right about the turn of the 2010s, the word adulting, a brand-new verb, appeared in the internet lexicon.
-As a verb, adulting is the act of doing tasks like paying bills and grocery shopping.
+As a verb, adulting refers to the act of doing tasks associated with adulthood, like paying bills and grocery shopping.